fmichonneau/2015-SPNHC-collections/index.md

 302 collections (20%)

 ------------

 ### Future

 * Seamless transfer of information

-  - Common data model
+   * Common data model with other repositories
-  - API access
+   * API access

 * Example of community organization

 ------------

+### Questions?

+Don't forget to check your institution is listed!